Joe Jon Finley: Detroit Lions

 Finley signed with the Detroit Lions practice squad in 2010, where he spent the entire season on the practice squad.
 Although he was waived in the final roster cuts in 2011, Finley was signed to the active roster in 2011 for the Lions' week 6 game against the 49ers before being released in late October.

 Carolina Panthers

 Finley was signed by the Carolina Panthers on May 16, 2012.
 He was released by the Panthers on August 31, 2012 in the final roster cuts before the start of the regular season.

 Coaching career

+Early career

 After getting cut by the Lions, Finley spent 2011 as the offensive line coach at Los Fresnos High School in Texas, where his brother Clint was the head coach.
 He was later a graduate assistant at his alma mater Oklahoma from 2012 to 2013, taking a break to sign with the Carolina Panthers and returning after he was cut.
 Finley returned to Los Fresnos in 2014 as their offensive line coach and strength & conditioning coordinator before departing to be an offensive quality control analyst at Baylor in 2015.